UH

 Always turn off the water supply before working on taps.
 Close the isolation valve under the sink (turn clockwise with a flat-head screwdriver) or turn off the stopcock, usually under the kitchen sink.
 Open the tap to drain residual water.
 Put the plug in the sink so small parts cannot fall down the drain.

-A dripping tap is not just annoying - it wastes around 5,500 litres of water per year and can stain your sink or bath.
-The good news is that fixing it is one of the simplest plumbing jobs you can do.
+A dripping tap wastes around 5,500 litres of water per year and will stain your sink or bath over time.
+The first time I fixed one, I was surprised how straightforward it was.
 The cause is almost always a worn washer or ceramic cartridge, both of which are cheap and easy to replace.
 The first step is identifying what type of tap you have.

 What You Will Need